James Heywood (philanthropist)

 James Heywood (28 May 1810 – 17 October 1897) was a British MP, philanthropist and social reformer.

 Early life

 James Heywood was born on 28 May 1810 in Manchester, Lancashire.
-He was the son of banker Nathaniel and Ann (née Percival) Heywood, and was the brother of Benjamin Heywood and Thomas Heywood and grandson of Thomas Percival.
+He was the brother of Benjamin Heywood and Thomas Heywood and grandson of Thomas Percival.
 He matriculated from Trinity College, Cambridge and was admitted to the Inner Temple.

 Career

 Heywood was a member of the Portico Library and the Manchester Statistical Society, of which he was president between 1853–55, and published a study of the population of Miles Platting in Manchester.
 He was elected a Fellow of the Royal Statistical Society and served as their President from 1875 to 1877.
-He was also interested in geology and in 1840 donated some hundred specimens to help form the mineral collection of Manchester Museum.
-In 1835, he became the first president of the Manchester Athenaeum and he was also involved with the Manchester Literary and Philosophical Society.
+As an enthusiast of geology, Heywood donated some hundred specimens to help form the mineral collection of Manchester Museum in 1840.
+In 1835, he became the first president of the Manchester Athenaeum and he was also involved with the Manchester Literary and Philosophical Society.Being elected to membership on 26 April 1833.